violafanfani/violafanfani.github.io/_pages/about.md

 Biostatistics.
 I am working on  <mark>computational biology for cancer research</mark>.
 In particular I am developing models and methods to improve our understanding of the mechanisms underpinning cancer risk and development by focusing on the regulatory changes that happen during cancer progression.
-I  I recently got my PhD at the University of Edinburgh, with <a href="https://www.stracquadaniolab.org/">Dr. Giovanni Stracquadanio</a>.
+I got my PhD at the University of Edinburgh, with <a href="https://www.stracquadaniolab.org/">Dr. Giovanni Stracquadanio</a>.
 For my thesis I used statistical methods to decode hidden tumour mechanism and patterns by integrating high-throughput omic experiments and large